TonyDC/cutepiesmtp/README.md

 *pyqt4*

-  - `apt-get install python-qt4`
+  - Ubuntu/Debian Linux: `apt-get install python-qt4`
-  - `brew install pyqt`
+  - OSX: `brew install pyqt`

-*lxml* (optional)
+*lxml* (optional) - used to cleanup the markup in HTML messages

   - `pip install lxml`

-*cchardet* (optional)
+*cchardet* (optional) - used to auto-detect character sets

   - `pip install cchardet`

 ## Ubuntu/Debian build

 A script for building a Debian/Ubuntu compatible DEB package is provided in the repo.
-To create and install a deb package run the following command from the `debian-build` folder in the cloned folder:
+To build and install a deb package run the following command from the `debian-build` folder in the cloned folder:

 ```bash
     cd debian-build